iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

     :far:`circle-question` Question
     ^^^

-    Compare the mean and median temperature values for each month.
-What does this tell you about the distribution of temperature values?
+    - Compare the mean and median temperature values for each month.
+What does this tell you about the distribution of temperature values within those months?
+    - What month(s) have the most variation in temperature (``Tmax``, ``Tmean``, and ``Tmin``), as measured by the standard deviation?
+How does this compare to the differences between the mean and median temperature values for those months?

 annual averages